AlexisCORAN/watchpets_app/README.md

 * Quick access to detailed information about your pets, which you can use to send the alert much faster.
 * You can easily log into the application with your Facebook account, and forget about creating a new record.

-## contributions to the app for members
+## Contributions to the app for members

 Click [here](https://pgomezboza.github.io/) to go the landing page.